bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    :caption: bareosfd: accessing compiled-in constants:

    import bareosfd
    ...
    return bareos_fd.bRC_OK

-During the restructuring of the plugin API it became clear that the *context* that was always transferred between the core and the Python plugin and back was **unnecessary**, so it was completely removed from the API.
+During the restructuring of the plugin API it became clear that the *context* that was always transferred between the core and the Python Plugin and back was **unnecessary**, so it was completely removed from the API.